 BPMN Link Event

-The BPMN Link Event article provides a detailed explanation of the link event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Link Event article provides a detailed explanation of the link event BPMN element, including the definition, notation, rules, guidelines and examples.

 BPMN Notation

-The BPMN specification defines the Link Event element using the following description and notation:
+The BPMN specification defines the different types of Link Event elements using the following description and notation:

 Catching EventsThrowing Events